 Last year, we had a Word of the Month series that coincided with Joy's travel adventures.
 In addition to exploring a different country and culture every month, we also wanted to share a discussion about different emotions with parents, caregivers, teachers and kids.
 Read on to learn more on about the topic of respect.

-For the Word of the Month for September, I want to talk about a very special word that holds a lot of meaning for everyone on the planet.
+I want to talk about a very special word that holds a lot of meaning for everyone on the planet.
 It is a word that affects us all.
 It is something that we can show ourselves and others to help us live a happier life in this world that we share together.
 It is called respect.
 I am sure you have heard of it and may already know what it means.
 But did you know why is it so special?

 Many of you have probably heard of The Golden Rule that states, "treat others the way you want to be treated."
 Well, that very old and powerful saying is the root (or beginning) of respect and what people from many world cultures have taught for many, many years!
 So even though we all come from different parts of the world, look different and act different, we all want to be treated the same way: with respect.
 To dig a little deeper, let's look at the words below to see some what it means to show respect: